-There are several types of forgetfulness.
+Forgetfulness can take many forms and may vary in each person.
 Learn the difference between age-related forgetfulness and the more serious signs that signal a neurological disease.

 Forgetfulness is normal, especially as you age, but serious memory problems may be a sign of a neurological disease, of which Alzheimer’s is the most common.

-But how can you know whether memory loss is triggered by brain overload, natural aging, or Alzheimer’s?
+But how can you know whether memory loss is triggered by brain overload, natural aging or Alzheimer’s?

 - The ability to learn something new decreases or becomes impossible.
-Dr. Chui has seen patients who have no problem with memory but can’t understand or learn a new skill.
+Chui has seen patients who have no problem with memory, but can’t understand or learn a new skill.
 They may ask the same question over and over.
 “If our memory is not working, we may not realize what we have forgotten,” she explains.

 - Conversations and word recognition become difficult.
 A patient might stop abruptly in the middle of a conversation or tell the same story repeatedly in a short span of time.